c-wenlong/hand-sign-classifier-unity-meta-quest-3/README.md

 * Learning data for hand sign recognition and notebook for learning
 * Learning data for finger gesture recognition and notebook for learning

+---

+## Original Credits

+This project is built upon two key works:
+1. The original hand-gesture-recognition-using-mediapipe project by **Kazuhito Takahashi**.
+You can find the original repository [here](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).
+2. The English translation of the original project, made by **Nikita Kiselov**.
+You can find the translated repository [here](https://github.com/kinivi).

+---

 # Requirements
 * mediapipe 0.8.1
 * OpenCV 3.4.2 or Later
 * Tensorflow 2.3.0 or Later<br>tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
 * scikit-learn 0.23.2 or Later (Only if you want to display the confusion matrix)
 * matplotlib 3.3.2 or Later (Only if you want to display the confusion matrix)
+* pandas
+* numpy
+* seaborn

 # Demo
 Here's how to run the demo using your webcam.